Hasn’t this whole Coronavirus/COVID-19 thing really changed the way we travel at the moment?

 It’s also worthwhile having a credit card statement handy to be able to verify any transactions if questions are raised.

-The sparse population of the Northern Territory also means you’ll have fewer issues with it being listed as a hotspot anywhere.
+The Northern Territory’s sparse population also means you’ll have fewer issues with it being listed as a hotspot anywhere.
 Opening up your travel options after you’ve completed your 14 days.

 Retroactive Border Restrictions